-Raj Vidya Kender is a non-profit registered charitable organisation with the two main aims of presenting Prem Rawat’s central message that peace is possible and providing humanitarian support to people in need.
+Raj Vidya Kender is a non-profit registered charitable organization with the two main aims of presenting Prem Rawat’s central message that peace is possible and providing humanitarian support to people in need.

 The eye camps have helped over 95,000 of India’s poorest and most remote people, in 61 separate locations, obtain access to free of charge eye care.
 The program has benefitted from the involvement of 122 doctors, 305 doctors’ assistants and over 5,000 volunteers.